Hardwood Floors in Longmont, CO

 If you’re looking for something more eccentric, some common choices include mahogany, bamboo, Brazilian cherry and Brazilian walnut.
 None of these species lists are all-inclusive, but you’ll find many of them in our Longmont showroom!

-Styles & Features of Carpet
+Styles & Features of Hardwood

 You can sort hardwood species even further by measuring the wood’s natural hardness, referred to as the grading.
 There are two broad grading categories: